fb55/css-select/README.md

 By stacking functions!

-_//TODO: Better explanation (for now, if you're interested, have a look at the source code)_
+_//TODO: Better explanation.
+For now, if you're interested, have a look at the source code._

 ##API